mariehein/ARGOS-metric-for-anomaly-detection/README.md

 2. ```default_classifier_runs.sh```, i.e. a bash script, which loops over signal amounts, the different classifiers (NN, AdaBoost, HGB) and mode (IAD, cathode, cwola), as well as whether or not a random rotation should be applied to the data and passes them as arguments to the slurm scripts, which it submits.

 For the hyperparameter optimization, runs are more complex.
 There are
-1. multiple slurm scripts, namely for:
+1. multiple slurm scripts, namely:
-   1. Starting the hyperparameter optimization as an array job.
+   1. ```hp_opt_runs.slurm```: Starting the hyperparameter optimization as an array job.
-   2. Picking the best hyperparameter runs after all array jobs are finished.
+   2. ```hp_pick_best.slurm```: Picking the best hyperparameter runs after all array jobs are finished.
-   3. Producing classifier runs with half (see explanation in paper) and full statistics for the optimized hyperparameters for each metric after the job picking the best hyperparamter is complete.
+   3. ```hp_classifier_runs.slurm```: Producing classifier runs with half (see explanation in paper) and full statistics for the optimized hyperparameters for each metric after the job picking the best hyperparamter is complete.
-2. a bash script, which loops over all settings and submits slurm scripts.
-However, the runs submitted are more complex in this case as the optimization is a multi-step process.
+2. ```hp_opt_runs.sh```, i.e. a bash script, which loops over all settings and submits slurm scripts.

 In the version found in this github, all paper runs are submitted immediately.
 Depending on the computing resources available, it may be sensible/necessary to start runs a few at a time.
+This was done for the production runs for the paper.

 ### Adjusting to your system
 To run on a different cluster/file system, several things need to be adjusted in the run cards: